kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

 then all contacts will receive it in their own language.

-.. note:: This endpoint works only if Multilanguage Email Campaigns feature is enabled for your account.
+.. note:: This endpoint works only if the Multilanguage Email Campaigns feature is enabled for your account.

 Endpoint
 --------